 3.2 STRATEGY – PERFORMANCE INDICATOR

 For its support to civil society, LIFT intends to adopt an indicator that will track performance by measuring increases over time in LIFT funding support.
-The study concludes that this is a suitable indicator for now, can be readily adopted, and is much superior to measuring numbers of trainees or the rate of formation of project-committees.
+The study concludes that this is a suitable indicator for now, can be readily adopted, and is much superior to measuring numbers of trainees or the rate of formation of project committees.
 It is much more likely to capture the working with and support to dimensions of LIFT’s support.
 The following enhancements are suggested by informants and by the team’s own assessment.

 The indicator requires a specified baseline and targets for successive years. .

 The baseline could be informed by 2013 data, and from the costings implicit in this study’s recommendations.
-Without full date we estimate the baseline will be 12-15%.
+Without full data we estimate the baseline will be 12-15%.

 The calculation would be based on direct grants (large and small) to civil society networks and organisations, sub-grants where these are transferred to civil society implementers, and the indirect-costs that are transferred to sub-grantees.

-LIFT or international contractor budgets for capacity-support to civil society could also be included where the support is demand-driven.
+LIFT or international contractor budgets for capacity support to civil society could also be included where the support is demand driven.
 However, this break-down would be administratively complex and costly.
 It is suggested not to include.

 The measure would to be based on the total LIFT grants figure.
-LIFT could then assess variances between programmes and re-spread programme-targets as required.
+LIFT could then assess variances between programmes and re-spread programme targets as required.

 There were different opinions on whether the costs of granting should be included in the measure.
 While the information would be of value (section 5.5 refers), likely variances could distort the meaning of the indicator.